storybookjs/testing-react/README.md

 ### Reusing story properties

-The components returend by `composeStories` or `composeStory` not only can be rendered as React components, but also come with the combined properties from story, meta and global configuration.
+The components returned by `composeStories` or `composeStory` not only can be rendered as React components, but also come with the combined properties from story, meta and global configuration.
 This means that if you want to access `args` or `parameters`, for instance, you can do so:

 ```tsx
 import { render, screen } from '@testing-library/react';